nextras/orm/docs/entity.md

 #### `{wrapper}` -- property wrappers

 Property wrapper encapsulates a property value.
-There are few basic types of property wrappers:
+There are a few basic types of property wrappers:

-- **IProperty** - a basic wrapper that implements `Nextras\Orm\Entity\IProperty` interface; reading  property retrieves the wrapper object, writing into the wrapper is forbidden.
+- **IProperty** - a basic wrapper that implements the `Nextras\Orm\Entity\IProperty` interface; reading a property retrieves the wrapper object; writing into the wrapper is forbidden.
  *This wrapper is used in "has many" relationships.
 Reading the property value returns a wrapper object that holds the relationship.*

-- **IPropertyContainer** - fully encapsulates its value; setting a value to the property proxies the value into the wrapper by calling `setInjectedValue()` method; reading value from the property is proxied to `getInjectedValue()` wrapper's method.
+- **IPropertyContainer** - fully encapsulates its value; setting a value to the property proxies the value into the wrapper by calling the `setInjectedValue()` method; reading a value from the property is proxied to the `getInjectedValue()` wrapper's method.
  *This feature is used in "has one" relationships.
-The property value goes through wrapper, user receives/sets the property wrapper inner state.*
+The property value goes through the wrapper; the user receives/sets the property wrapper's inner state.*

-Property wrappers are created by entity and lazily.
+Property wrappers are created by the entity lazily.

 ```php
 /**